n00bhaxor/EnrichMinds/README.md

 This is a work in progress, and since there are only a couple of us, it's a slow work in progress.
 Don't like it?
 Don't use it.
 Think it could be better?
 Tell me how it could be better.
 Constructive criticism is appreciated.

-It is being released under CC BY-NC-SA: https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode
+Unless otherwise noted, materials are being released under CC BY-NC-SA: https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode